-Note: The diameter should not be measured systematically but in case of doubt Curb Lever Arm (Dressage Rules art 434.3.3.1, Para Dressage Rules art 8431.3.3) The length of the lever arm below the mouthpiece of the curb bit is limited to ten centimetres (10 cm).
+• Curb Lever Arm (Dressage Rules art 434.3.3.1), Para Dressage Rules art 8431.3.3) The length of the lever arm below the mouthpiece of the curb bit is limited to ten centimetres (10 cm).
 The upper cheek must not be longer than the lower cheek.
 If the curb has a sliding mouthpiece, the lever arm of the curb bit below the mouthpiece should not measure more than ten centimetres (10 cm) when the mouthpiece is at the uppermost position.

-Permitted Cheek Pieces (Snaffle and Curb) Example of Eggbutt: Example of D-Ring:
+Permitted Cheek Pieces (Snaffle and Curb)

+Example of Loose Ring: Example of Eggbutt: Example of D-Ring:

+© -

+Example of Upper Cheek: Example of Full Cheeks: Example of Hanging Cheek:

+Q- d- Ĉ.

+Example of Fulmer cheek:

+Permitted Mouthpieces

+Example of a single jointed mouthpiece Example of a double jointed mouthpiece Example of a double jointed mouthpiece

+====

+Example of unjointed mouthpiece Example of a barrel joint Example of a ball joint

+,

-Example of Full Cheeks: Example of Hanging Cheek: d- Ĉ. Example of a double jointed mouthpiece Example of a double jointed mouthpiece ₹ \$ Example of a barrel joint Example of a ball joint Example of a centre piece with a roller Port deviation measurements (snaffles and curbs) regainment States Example of Eggbutt: Example of Full Cheeks: Example of a double jointed mouthpiece Example of a barrel joint Example of a centre piece with a roller
+Example of double ball joint Example of a centre piece with a roller Port deviation measurements (snaffles and curbs)

+Example of double ball joint Example of a centre piece with a roller